cbkow/mpv-union/README.md

 #### 1. Download and Install
 - Download the latest *shinchiro* release: https://mpv.io/installation/

-- Extract the package and move it to a `mpv' folder in a permanent location--anywhere is fine.
+- Extract the package and move it to a `mpv` folder in a permanent location--anywhere is fine.

 - Right-click on `mpv/installer/mpv-install.bat` in your new mpv folder.
 Select *"Run as administrator"* from the Windows context menu.
 This helps register all the file types for your new player.